highchair/highchairdesign-com/_posts/2012-12-10-digital-patina.md

 layout: post
 title: "The Challenge of Digital Patina"
 date: 2012-12-10 02:15:00 -0500
-categories: [ Design, Wok Hey ]
+categories: [ Design, Wok Hey, Quotes ]
 ---

 I challenge designers and developers to start to integrate “digital patina” into their application design and UIs.
 What is digital patina?
-Let me give you a few
+Let me give you a few examples:
-examples:

 + Your smartphone’s homescreen may display “trails” from where your finger has touched most often, like a desk that wears over time under your arms
 + The most used icons show a wear-and-tear around the edges over time.
 Maybe the color rubs off like the keys on an old keyboard, maybe there is a slight stain or darkening around the edges from the oils on your finger.
 When the icon changes or is moved, the stain remains as a sort of ghost